Château Canon Saint-Émilion 2019 - 1er Grand Cru Classé B

 About the wine:

-Located on an exceptional terroir on the limestone plateau of Saint-Emilion, Château Canon has continued to captivate us for several vintages now—leaving one to wonder where this ascent will end.
+Located on an exceptional terroir on the limestone plateau of Saint-Emilion, Château Canon has continued to captivate us for several vintages now—leaving us to wonder where this ascent will end.
 The nose displays an inimitable elegance, full of depth, verticality, and aromatic purity.
 The body is perfectly ripe yet airy in structure.
-The concentration is flawless, elegant, and sap-like, propelled by a minerality of dazzling persistence.
+The concentration is flawless—elegant and vibrant—propelled by a minerality of dazzling persistence.
 This 2019 is as moving and vibrant as a cello melody, nestled among the pantheon of great terroir wines.

 Yves Beck